 Its role includes dealing with complaints against trustees and administrators and dealing with requests for review of certain decisions made by trustees on behalf of the Inspector-General in Bankruptcy.

-These roles are managed by AFSA’s Enforcement and Practitioner Supervision team.
+These roles are managed by AFSA’s Enforcement and Practitioner Surveillance team.

 The Australian Securities and Investments Commission (ASIC) is responsible for monitoring standards of, and dealing with allegations of misconduct against, corporate insolvency practitioners (including liquidators, receivers and administrators).